Sign up for our newswire newsletter

 “Affluent travelers, made wealthier in recent years by stock-market rallies and real-estate gains, have splurged on their stays with abandon,” according to a November 11 article in The Wall Street Journal

-For planners of board meetings, executive retreats and customer summits, the ability to book 2026 events that stay within budget might require a look at upper-upscale properties.
+For planners of board meetings, executive retreats and customer summits, the ability to book 2026 events that stay within budget might require a look at upper-upscale properties rather than luxury ones.
 Given that these meetings-heavy properties have been more affected by recent macroeconomic and governmental factors, Oxford Economics research finds that rates have only risen 0.4% in the past year, to $226 on average.
 Further, rate hikes for upper-upscale properties in 2026 and 2027 are expected to be just 1.7% and 1.8%, respectively.

 There is, however, one major uncertainty for planners considering this approach to coordinating high-level meetings: Although executives are the ones who seek justification for event budgets and scrutinize ROI calculations, are they willing to be part of the solution?